Northern Eurasia 2023: Wagner Group rebellion

 In the early hours of 6 June 2023 the Kakhovka Dam in Ukraine was destroyed, most likely by the Russian military, who controlled the dam at the time and may have wanted to hinder the planned Ukrainian counter-offensive.
 The destruction of the dam caused extensive flooding along the lower Dnieper river in the Kherson Oblast, forcing thousands to be evacuated, submerging several villages, and leading to at least 58 deaths by 21 June.
 The loss of the dam also eliminated the 2,155 square km Kakhovka Reservoir, potentially threatening the long-term water supply to Russian-controlled Crimea and the Zaporizhzhia Nuclear Power Plant.

 In early June 2023 the Ukrainian Armed Forces launched a major counteroffensive against occupying Russian forces in several areas, most notably the Donetsk and Zaporizhzhia oblasts.
-As of 24 June, however, progress has been slow, hampered by both Russian defenses and flooding along the southern Dnieper river caused by the destruction of the Kakhovka Dam.
+However, progress proved to be slow, hampered by both Russian defenses and flooding along the southern Dnieper river caused by the destruction of the Kakhovka Dam, and by 25 September the Ukrainians had recovered just 370 square kilometers of territory with a pre-war population of little more than 5,000.
+In November Ukrainian officials admitted that the offensive had not achieved its goals and that the war had arrived at a “stalemate”.

 23–24 Jun 2023 Wagner Group rebellion▲